dshafik/securepasswords.info/source/_posts/aura.md

 $pdo_adapter = $auth_factory->newPdoAdapter($pdo, $hash, $cols, $from, $where);
 ```

-> Assuming you have a database table as below
+Assuming you have a database table as below:

 ```sql
 CREATE TABLE `users` (